thomasnicolazo/bookmark/README.md

 # bookmark
-allow to use bookmarks in your shell
+allow to use bookmarks in bash shell.